lubnafathima/Books_MERN/procedure.md

 - You can see that `package.json` file would have been created

 ## Installing dependencies
 - Let's install the following dependencies in server.
-Type the following command in `server terminal`
+Type the following command in `server` terminal:
 `npm i express mongoose body-parser bcryptjs validation config nodemon`
 ![dependencies](https://blog.logrocket.com/wp-content/uploads/2019/07/adding-project-file-dependencies-e1562600284195.png)
 **bcryptjs** is a password hashing function designed by Niels Provos and David Mazières